istallworthy/devMSMs/docs/articles/Workflow_Continuous_Exposure.md

 # Workflow: Continuous Exposure

-This vignette guides a user through the process of using *devMSMs* to fit marginal structural models (MSMs) with a a continuously distributed exposure variable.
+This vignette guides a user through the process of using *devMSMs* to fit marginal structural models (MSMs) with a continuously distributed exposure variable.
 The users should first view the [Terminology](https://istallworthy.github.io/devMSMs/articles/Terminology.html), [Data